 Slipforming parapets.
 Unless otherwise prohibited herein or on the plans, at the option of the Contractor, concrete parapets on bridge decks may be constructed by slipforming in lieu of the conventional forming methods.
 Slipforming will not be permitted for curved parapets on a radius of 1500 ft (457 m) or less.

 The slipform machine shall be self-propelled and have automatic horizontal and vertical grade control.
-For 34 inch (864 mm) and 39 inch (991 mm) tall parapets the machine shall be equipped with a minimum of four (4) vibrators.
-For 42 inch (1.067 m) and 44 inch (1.118 m) tall parapets the machine shall be equipped with a minimum of five (5) vibrators.
+For 34 in.
+(864 mm) and 39 in.
+(991 mm) tall parapets the machine shall be equipped with a minimum of four (4) vibrators.
+For 42 in.
+(1.067 m) and 44 in.
+(1.118 m) tall parapets the machine shall be equipped with a minimum of five (5) vibrators.
 The equipment shall be approved by the Engineer before use.

-If the Contractor wishes to use the slipform parapet option for 42 inch (1.067 m) or 44 inch (1.118 m) tall parapets he/she shall construct a test section in a temporary location to demonstrate his/her ability to construct the parapets without defect.
-The test section shall be constructed under similar anticipated weather conditions, using the same means and methods, equipment, operator, concrete plant, concrete mix design, and slump as proposed for the permanent slipform parapets.
+If the Contractor wishes to use the slipform parapet option for 42 in.
+(1.067 m) or 44 in.
+(1.118 m) tall parapets he/she shall construct an acceptable test section in a temporary location to demonstrate his/her ability to construct the parapets without defect.
+The test section shall be constructed under similar anticipated weather conditions, using the same means and methods, equipment, equipment vibrator settings, travel speed, operator, concrete plant, concrete mix design, and slump as proposed for the permanent slipform parapets.

-The test section shall be at least 50 feet (15 meters) in length and shall be of the same cross section shown on the plans.
-The contractor shall place all of the reinforcement embedded in the parapet shown on the plans.
-Upon completion of the test section, the Contractor shall saw cut the test section into 2 foot (600 mm) segments and separate the segments for inspection by the Engineer.
+The test section shall be at least 30 feet (9 meters) in length and shall be of the same cross section shown on the plans.
+The contractor shall place all of the reinforcement embedded in the parapet as shown on the plans.
+Upon completion of the test section, the Contractor shall saw cut the test section into 2 ft (600 mm) segments and separate the segments for inspection by the Engineer.
+Test sections containing segments showing voids adjacent to a reinforcement bar, 1/4 square inch (160 square millimeters) or more in area and extending along the reinforcement bar into the section, or showing excessive voids not adjacent to reinforcement bars 1/4 square inch (160 square millimeters) or more in area, or showing cracking extending through a segment, shall be considered unacceptable.

 The test section shall demonstrate to the satisfaction of the Engineer that the Contractor can slipform the parapets on this project without defects.
 The acceptance of the test section does not constitute acceptance of the slipform parapets in place.